-Before the advent of SR technology, all dictation had to be painstakingly done by hand or with the help of a word processing machine which wasting valuable time, now SR technology andattendant instrumentshas put paid to this old practice, once and for all.
+Before the advent of SR technology, all dictation had to be painstakingly done by hand or with the help of a word processing machine which wasted valuable time.
+Now SR technology and attendant instruments have put paid to this old practice, once and for all.
+Learn more about the increasing relevance of voice recognition technology below.

 The steadily growing affluence as well as the ever increasing population in the developed world has led to an increase in the overall workload of many in health care facilities, not just in the US, but pretty much all over the world.
 And if you vector in the typically sedentary lifestyle of the people who populate the developed world, you can easily see that there is a veritable host of illnesses and afflictions that the people here are susceptible to, and that end up in the hospital for many otherwise entirely preventable reasons.